asjadsaboor-10p/MongoDB-workshop/exercise-4/README.md

 9. Write a query to display top movies from 10th position to 20 in descending order.
 10. Write a query to display movies whose runtime is between 30-60 minutes.
 11. Write a query to display movies whose runtime is greater the 30 and genres is either Comedy or Horror and language is english.
+12. Write a query to display movies currently running with rating greater than 8 or less than 5.